-NEW YORK, Nov 17, 2008 -- Moody's Investors Service has assigned a Aa2 rating and stable outlook to the Commonwealth of Massachusetts \$532.105 million General Obligation Refunding Bonds 2008 Series A. Proceeds of the upcoming bond sale will be used to refund outstanding variable rate demand bonds (General Obligation 1998 Series B and Route 3 North Transportation Improvement Association, Inc. Series 2002B) to fixed rate.
+NEW YORK, Aug 21, 2008 -- Moody's Investors Service has assigned a Aa2 rating and stable outlook to the Commonwealth of Massachusetts General Obligation Refunding Bonds 2008 Series A and Consolidated Loan of 2008, Series A. At this time, Moody's has also affirmed the Aa2 rating on the commonwealth's existing general obligation bonds, outstanding in the amount of approximately \$16 billion.
+Proceeds of the upcoming bond sales will be used to refund outstanding bonds and for statewide capital projects.